-President Obama’s 2012 budget addresses these issues by establishing a 15% tax rate on both dividend and capital gains taxes for individuals who make less than $250,000, and a 20% rate for taxpayers who earn more.
+President Obama’s 2012 budget addresses these issues by establishing a 15 percent tax rate on both dividend and capital gains taxes for individuals who make less than $250,000, and a 20 percent rate for taxpayers who earn more.

 Tax policy is historically an important issue to our member companies, and USTelecom is very active in our advocacy for lower corporate tax rates.

 Some examples of our efforts include: